 You can be fined for taking your child on holiday during term time without the school’s permission.

 Your child’s school can ask you for a voluntary contribution to the cost of activities like school trips.
-They can’t stop your child from attending if you don’t pay, but they should cancel the activity if there isn’t enough money to cover the cost of it.
+They cannot stop your child from attending if you do not pay, but they should cancel the activity if there is not enough money to cover the cost of it.